EnterpriseTrainingCenter/WindowsServer/Instructions/Practices/Configure-Windows-Server-Update-Services-synchronization.md

     Get-WsusProduct -UpdateServer $wsusServer | Set-WsusProduct
     ````

+    *Important:* Although it is recommended to synchronize all products, the first synchronization with all products will take approximately 15 hours.
+To save time and complete the initial synchronization in approximately 15 minutes, activate products in the lab environment only.

+    ````powershell
+    $title = @(
+        'Windows 11'
+    )

+    $wsusProduct = Get-WsusProduct -UpdateServer $wsusServer
+    $wsusProduct | Set-WsusProduct -Disable

+    $wsusProduct |
+    Where-Object { $PSItem.Product.Title -in $title } |
+    Set-WsusProduct
+    ````

 1. Enable all classifications except for drivers.

     ````powershell
     <#
-        You might have to replace 'Treiber' with a similiar word in your local language, such as 'Driver'.
-If you are unsure, run Get-WsusClassification -UpdateServer $wsusServer
+        You might have to replace 'Driver' with a similiar word in your local language, such as 'Treiber'.
+If you are unsure, run

+        Get-WsusClassification -UpdateServer $wsusServer

         first and look out for the correct title.
     #>
     Get-WsusClassification -UpdateServer $wsusServer |
-    Where-Object { $PSItem.Classification.Title -ne 'Treiber' } |
+    Where-Object { $PSItem.Classification.Title -ne 'Driver' } |
     Set-WsusClassification
     ````